Free Shipping | 30 Day Returns | Mix & Match Sitewide

 4. See if someone else accepted the delivery.

-5. Some packages travel through multiple carriers; check your mailbox or wherever else you receive mail.
+5. Some packages travel through multiple carriers; check your mailbox, or wherever else you receive mail.

 7. If none of the above checks work, we recommend selecting a more secure shipping address to avoid future potential loss of packages